MrStaf/Git-Roulette/README.md

 python git_roulette.py 1
 ```

+Then I used delete_empty_folders.py to remove empty folders.

 ## Contributing

 If you find any bugs or issues with **Git Roulette**, please submit a GitHub issue or a pull request.
 We welcome all contributions and feedback.